 The Egyptian pharaoh Tut-Ench-Amun (around 1350 BC) died at the age of 17.
 The discovery of his almost intact tomb by the English archaeologist Sir Howard Carter (1873-1939) in 1922 was a world sensation.
-Among other things, a total of 36 amphorae found with some wine remains, of which 26 are provided with names.
-One of the jars bears the inscription: “Year 5, wine from the estate of Tut-Ench-Amun from the western river.
-Head of Winegrowers Kha'y ".
-The "western river" most likely means the western arm of the Nile delta (there is only one river in Egypt), where the best Egyptian wine region used to be.
+Among other things, a total of 36 amphorae with some wine remains found, of which 26 are labeled.
+One of the jugs bears the inscription: “Year 5, wine from the estate of Tut-Ench-Amun from the western river.
+Head of Kha'y Winegrowers ”.
+The "western river" most likely means the western arm of the Nile Delta (there is only one river in Egypt), where the best Egyptian wine region was at that time.

-What the "Year 5" means is not very clear.
-However, it is probably not the year of the King's reign, since on another jug "Year 31" is indicated and this king died young.
-Incidentally, the "highest winegrower Kha'y" is noted on six of the pitchers.
-According to inscriptions from the years 4, 5 and 9, a total of 23 pitchers came in.
-In March 2004, the US scientists Maria Rosa Guasch-Jané (Egyptologist) and Rosa Lamuela-Raventós (chemist) examined by means of chromatography and spectrometry the dried red wine remains in a jar from the Pharaoh tomb.
-It was the to the anthocyanins counting substance Malvidine-glucoside identified only in the red wine occurs.
-Later were also remnants of White wine found.
+What "Year 5" means is not entirely clear.
+However, it is probably not the year of the king's reign, since another jug says "year 31" and this king died young.
+The "top winemaker Kha'y" is noted on six of the jugs.
+According to the inscriptions, a total of 23 jars date from the years 4, 5 and 9.
+In March 2004, the US scientists Maria Rosa Guasch-Jané (Egyptologist) and Rosa Lamuela-Raventós (chemist) examined by means of chromatography and spectrometry the dried-up red wine residues in a pitcher from the tomb of Pharaoh.
+The became the anthocyanins counting substance Malvidine-glucoside identified who only in red wine occurs.
+Later, remains of White wine found.
 This proves that in the old Egypt both types of wine were produced.
-So far, it was assumed that at that time was rather known only the red wine extraction.
-See also below Ancient wines.
-Antique grape varieties and drinking culture and the keywords there.
+So far, it was assumed that only red wine production was known at the time.
+See also under Ancient wines.
+Ancient grape varieties and drinking culture as well as the further keywords there.